fybrik/kfp-components/get_data_endpoints/README.md

 It is assumed that Fybrik is installed together with the chosen Data Catalog and Data Governance engine, and that:

 * training and testing datasets have been registered in the data catalog
-* governance policies have been defined in the Data Governance engine
+* governance policies have been defined in the data governance engine

 ## Prerequisits